Hold the phone. I just found out you can regrow food in water without dirt. Could gardening get any better when you have two black thumbs?

 I’ve listed below all the vegetables that can legitimately grow in water and water alone.

 Sure, there are plenty more that can START in water and then be transplanted to soil.
 And yes, beans will sprout in water too – but unless the vegetable will grow into more vegetable that can be eaten as-is with only a cup of water, I kept it off this list.

 - You don’t need a lot of water – just enough to cover the roots.
 About 1/2″ of water seems to be sufficient otherwise the food can get moldy and slimy.

 - Be sure to check the water every 2-3 days to ensure that a) there’s enough water, and b) no rogue lettuce pieces fall off and slime up your bowl.

 - You can regrow multiples of the same plant as long as you’re not overcrowding the area.
-1-2 green onions will fit in a shot glass and 3-4 lemongrass will fit in a small vase.

 - I haven’t tried this myself, but using a fertilizer could help with the yield when you regrow food – especially if this is more than a fun side project.
 I would recommend this Dr. Earth organic liquid fertilizer or a hydroponic fertilizer.